RudyRetroIntel/Vintage-Computer-Diagnostics/README.md

 * NABU PC computers

-As I collect more information, I will be updating this list.
+As I collect more information, I will update this list.

 NOTE: Provided free and as is.
 I take no responsibility for accuracy or damages.
 If not sure, get a professional to fix your computer